nbhatia911/grpc.redis.project/README.md

 3. Make sure you have internet connectivity in Virtual Box, create 2 network adapters.

 <pre>
-NAT for internet - do not use this ip for kubenetes Host-only Adapter to VirtualBox Host-only ethernet adapter - IP address on this interface shall be used to configure kubernetes for master and slave.
+#### NAT for internet
+Do not use this ip for kubenetes

+#### Host-only Adapter to VirtualBox Host-only ethernet adapter
+IP address on this interface shall be used to configure kubernetes for master and slave.
 In advanced config set promiscuous mode to allow all

 </pre>

 4. Install docker, lxc, golang, protoc compiler, grpc